 - Combine the flour, kosher salt, fresh ground black pepper, and garlic powder in a shallow bowl.
 Beat the eggs in a separate shallow bowl.

 - Add the chicken to the skillet and cook until golden brown on the bottom.
 Flip and cook until golden brown on the other side and cooked through.
 Remove the chicken to a plate.
-Carefully wipe most of the oil out of skillet.
+Carefully wipe most of the oil out of the skillet.

 Notes

-- Cut 2 large chicken breasts in half lengthwise creating 4 thinner chicken cutlets.
+- Cut 2 large chicken breasts in half lengthwise, creating 4 thinner chicken cutlets.
 Another option is to pound the chicken thinner with a meat mallet.

-- You can use olive oil for this recipe but I prefer vegetable oil as it browns the chicken better and gets it crispier.
+- You can use olive oil for this recipe, but I prefer vegetable oil as it browns the chicken better and gets it crispier.

-- This dish moves pretty fast so have what you need within your reach.
+- This dish moves pretty fast, so have what you need within your reach.

-- For optimal flavor use a dry white wine like a chenin blanc, pinot grigio, or sauvignon blanc.
+- For optimal flavor, use a dry white wine like a chenin blanc, pinot grigio, or sauvignon blanc.
 It should be good quality and one that you would enjoy drinking.
 Don’t cook with cheap wine.

-- Theoretically you can freeze this dish but it just will not be the same.
-The coating on the chicken will not be crispy so I recommend preparing what you know you will finish in one sitting.
+- Theoretically, you can freeze this dish, but it just will not be the same.
+The coating on the chicken will not be crispy, so I recommend preparing what you know you will finish in one sitting.

-On the hunt for more delicious recipes?
+Are you on the hunt for more delicious recipes?
 Follow Small Town Woman on Facebook, Pinterest, and Instagram.

 https://www.smalltownwoman.com/wp-content/uploads/2019/05/Beth-1.pdf